ortizo-117/SCI_Map/README.md

    - 3D T1-weighted MRI scans
    - Data must be organized in BIDS format
    - Both SCI and control cohort scans
+   - Alternatively, you can also have the recon-all outputs from FreeSurfer

 2. **Software Requirements**
+   - WSL installation (Here tested on Ubuntu 22.04.5 LTS )
-   - FreeSurfer (installed and operational)
+   - FreeSurfer (installed and operational, here tested on 7.4.1)
    - Python dependencies (listed in requirements.txt)
+   - Matlab executable from WSL
+   - RStudio

 3. **Metadata Requirements**
    - Subject ID
    - Age
    - Cohort designation (SCI or Control)
-   - Neuropathic pain status for SCI participants
+   - Neuropathic pain status for SCI participants (if pain analysis is to be done)

 ## Data Structure